IKAwe/NeuralNetwork/README.md

 Remember the accelerated version will work best for large datasets with large batch sizes(128+) and neurons per layer - otherwise it probably will be slower than not cuda-accelerated version.

 ---
-*Built as a deep dive into the math behind neural networks and C++ optimization.*